louisVottero/vtool/README.md

 ```

 ### Unreal
 The Unreal implementation is still fairly buggy compared to Maya.
+Lots missing and incomplete, could use help testing.

 * Install PySide 2
   * pip install directly to your install of unreal.
 In a command prompt/shell, e.g.: `"/UE_5.0/Engine/Binaries/ThirdParty/Python/Win64/python.exe" -m pip install PySide2`